dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 # [.NET Core CLI](#tab/netcore-cli)

-For this tutorial, you use SQLite because it runs on all platforms that .NET Core supports.
+This tutorial uses SQLite because it runs on all platforms that .NET Core supports.

 * Run the following command to install the SQLite provider: